intervinn/rules-PDD/README.md

 ```

 # Running
-* Create a new terminal process in `server` directory and execute the following command:
+* Create a new terminal process in `api` directory and execute the following command:
 ```
 go run main.go
 ```
-* Create a new terminal process in `client` directory and execute the following command:
+* Create a new terminal process in `web` directory and execute the following command:
 ```
 yarn start
 ```